teejclark/Predator_Pit/README.md

 ## License

-The analysis code is released under the [CC-BY-4.0](https://opensource.org/licenses/mit-license.php).
+The code is released under the [CC-BY-4.0](https://opensource.org/licenses/mit-license.php).